 Ancient grains are nutritionally excellent.
 They’ve been cultivated for centuries in the same way, and are minimally processed.
 All of these recipes feature whole grains, providing a richer source of antioxidants, vitamins, protein, minerals, and fiber than other grains that have been stripped through processing.

 A hit of healthy fat from coconut milk and Ethiopian spices sasses up plain old millet, which has the highest calcium content of all cereal grains.
-Roasting the kabocha squash and garbanzo beans amplifies this bowl’s earthy-sweet flavor.
+Roasting the kabocha squash and garbanzo beans amplifies this ancient grain bowl’s earthy-sweet flavor.
 For potlucks and picnics, serve the lime-coconut sauce on the side so guests can add their own fancy finishing touch.

 A mixture of black and brown rice — and a tiny Ethiopian seed called teff — becomes redolent with Asian flavors due to the sesame vinaigrette in this salad.
 Teff is a mild-flavored, gluten-free, ancient cereal that’s typically ground into flour for injera bread.
 But it’s so versatile and nutritious (bursting with calcium, iron, and fiber) that it finds new life as a garnish on salads, soups, and stews.
 Just toast in a skillet and sprinkle it on top of just about anything for added health benefits.